tiagoj61/Bizarre-quarentines/README.md

 # Bizarre-quarentines
-A game for a Game Jam made with a group
+A game for a Game Jam made with a group of 3 people and me.

 #Note